SMAPPNYU/smappdragon/README.md

 #clean_tweets

-a catch att tweet cleaner that excepts all errors and writes clean tweets to a file and unclean tweets to a separate file
+a catch all tweet cleaner that excepts all errors and writes clean tweets to a file and unclean tweets to a separate file

 abstract: